marcozardo/patterns/fabric/Editor/system.md

         * **Boundary Species:** Use the `$` symbol immediately before the species name (e.g., `$A`).
 This is the **recommended** method.
 Alternatively, use the `const` keyword after `species` (e.g., `species const W`).

         * **Floating Species:** Do not add any specific indication; this is the default behavior (e.g., `species X`).
 If strictly necessary for clarity, use `var` (e.g., `species var A`), but the standard format without keywords is preferred.

-    - Separate multiple species with commas.
-    - List up to **five species** per line; end each line with a semicolon.
+    - At most **five species** per line, comma-separated; always end the line with a semicolon.
     - Boundary and Floating species can be written in the same line.